Menu

 We want to prevent this default behavior and let React control the form.

-In React, form data is usually handled by the components.
+In a controlled component, form data is handled by the React component.

 When the data is handled by the components, all the data is stored in the component state.

-We can use the useState Hook to keep track of each inputs value and provide a "single source of truth" for the entire application.
+We can use the useState Hook to keep track of each input value and provide a "single source of truth" for the entire application.

 See the React Hooks section for more information on Hooks.